The University of Plymouth has been ranked by its own staff as one of the top 50 places to work in the country.

 The University is ranked third in the education sector, behind only the University of Cambridge and University of Oxford, and ahead of a number of major global employers.

 “This is such a terrific result.
-It's heartening to hear our staff are not only happy to work here, but also would recommend Plymouth University to others.
+It's heartening to hear our staff are not only happy to work here, but also would recommend the University of Plymouth to others.
 It is an early endorsement of the change of culture we have been working so hard to achieve, promoting greater transparency and encouraging staff to have a greater influence on the running of their University.
 We have always taken pride in building an outstanding student experience, but this survey highlights the importance of focusing on our staff experience too.
 Our staff are first class and it's gratifying their views show such high regard for the University.”The survey, which lists the top 400 employers in the UK, was conducted by statistical analysts Statista via a series of online panels.

 A sample of 15,000 UK employees was used to achieve a representative snapshot of life at a British business, and only companies with at least 500 employees are included on the list.